Destiny (Irene Adler): Judgment Day

+Uncanny Spider-Man

+During the time Nightcrawler operates as "Spinnenmann" (German for Spider-Man), an alternate identity used with Spider-Man's permission, he re-encounters Mystique, whose mind has been shattered by Professor X and who was left raving over her guilt of having lost Nightcrawler as a baby, and restores her using his Hopesword.
+Mystique then reveals that during her time as Christian Wagner's wife, she and Destiny, who was working as a household maid, decided to have a child together.
+When Wagner caught them in an intimate moment, Raven killed him and impersonated him until Kurt was born.
+When Mystique's real nature was revealed to the villagers, they went after the two women; Irene, having had a vision of Kurt's future role in thwarting Azazel, disappeared and enabled Margali Szardos to find and adopt Kurt.
+Years later, after having adopted Anna Marie, she and Mystique reunited, and to become a family for the girl, they asked Professor X to remove most of their memories of what happened in Bavaria.

-Power and abilities
+Powers and abilities

-Destiny was a mutant that had the ability of psionic precognition, to see future probabilities and interpret them to best select or manipulate what was likely to happen.
+Destiny is a mutant with the ability to see future probabilities and interpret them to best select or manipulate what was likely to happen.
 This allowed her to compensate for her blindness by seeing where objects in her path would be.
 The accuracy of Destiny's ability to foresee the future decreases in direct proportion to the distance ahead in time.

 She carried a small crossbow with her that she used offensively, and had good aim because she "saw" where it would land in her precognitive visions.

 In Necrosha, Destiny was shown to utilize telepathic abilities as she mentally searched for Rogue (instead finding Blindfold) and then projecting her image into Blindfold's mind.
 This was explained later that she had fragments of the mutant Proteus inside her.
 After making physical contact with Blindfold, Proteus appeared to take full possession of Blindfold and vacate Destiny's body.
 As such, she may or may not still have telepathy.